 Company Cars and Commuting Expenses

 Travel to and from schools is also an issue ALTIA CENTRAL offers support with, by either supplying a company car, paying a stipend each month to use your own car, or reimbursing costs for public transportation.
 Typically, ALTIA CENTRAL can provide a car for travel to and from schools, school functions, Teacher's Meetings, etc. To have the privilege of using an ALTIA CENTRAL vehicle, the ALT must possess a current and valid driving license.
-International licenses are also acceptable, but can only be used for the first year in the Japan and after that, the ALT will need to secure a Japanese driving license to continue driving in Japan.
+International licenses are also acceptable, but can only be used for the first year you are in Japan and at some point during that first year, the ALT will need to secure a Japanese driving license to continue driving in Japan.
 Though not all positions require driving ability, many of them do.
 If you prefer, our company cars can also be used for limited personal use under one of our vehicle usage plans.
 Personal use of company vehicles is very rare in Japan but for an ALT it is an extremely useful benefit.
 If public transportation in necessary or required, we do in most cases cover this in full as well.